myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

 * easily reproducible or a "once-a-month" issue
 * possible to use other troubleshooting tools or not
 * are application/component developers reachable or not
-* built-in instrumentation in application available or not
+* built-in instrumentation support in application available or not

 In-depth considerations of these aspects are out of scope for this document and they are merely mentioned as a base for further discussions